Data protection and privacy

 Data matching

-East Ayrshire Council is required by law to protect the public funds it administers.
-It may share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
-Further information on the National Fraud Initiative can be found at National Fraud Initiative.
+We are required by law to protect the public funds we administer.
+We may share information provided to us with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
+Further information can be found on our National Fraud Initiative page.

 Back to top